Thomcray/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

   8. Function that prints a square followed by a new line
   9. FizzBuzz
   10. Function that prints a triangle followed by a new line
   11. Program that finds the largest prime factor of a number 612852475143. followed by new line
+  12. A function that prints an integer